-Winer KK, Sinali N, Peterson D, Sainz B Jr, Culter GB Jr. Effects of once versus twice-daily parathyroid hormone 1-34 therapy in children with hypoparathyroidism.
+Winer KK, Sinali N, Peterson D, Sainz B Jr, Cutler GB Jr. Effects of once versus twice-daily parathyroid hormone 1-34 therapy in children with hypoparathyroidism.
 J Clin Endocrinol Metab.
 2008;93:3389-3395.

 Angelopoulos NG, Goula A, Tolis G. Sporadic hypoparathyroidism treated with teriparatide: a case report and literature review.
 Exp Clin Endocrinol Diabetes.
 2007;115:50-54.

-Eunice Kennedy Shriver National Institute of Child Health and Human Development.
-Hypoparathyroidism.
-March 22, 2007.
-Available at: http://www.nichd.nih.gov/health/topics/hypoparathyroidism.cfm Accessed On: June 1, 2011.
+Eunice Kennedy Shriver National Institute of Child Health and Development.
+Hypoparathyroidism: Overview.
+Last Updated Date: 07/31/2013.
+Available at: http://www.nichd.nih.gov/health/topics/hypopara/Pages/default.aspx Accessed April 1, 2014.

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.